rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 ### stopSync()
 Stops any sync operations currently in progress.
+NOTE: There is a high potential of database corruption if this method is used during a sync.
+Do not do this unless you are planning on resetting your DB afterward.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>